-How much are other businesses in the marketplace worth that are similar to the business being valued?
+How much are other businesses in the marketplace worth which are similar to the business being valued?

-In effort to value understand business market values the business valuation experts study and evaluate norms, averages and trends of business values by size, industry and other variables to determine market values.
+In an effort to value understand business market values the business valuation services and experts study and evaluate norms, averages, and trends of business values by size, industry and other variables to determine market values.
 Buyers seeking to buy a business will carefully look at many similar businesses and compare the pricing ranges against risk and investment returns on their money.
-In planning the sale of a business a owner will want to carefully review the market to see how much similar businesses have sold for and look at the listing prices for businesses available for sale.
-Basically this type of approach is referred to as the fair market value.
+In planning the sale of a business an owner will want to carefully review the market to see how much similar businesses have sold for and look at the listing prices for businesses available for sale.
+Basically, this type of approach is referred to as the fair market value.

 The simplistic definition of fair market value is a price that a willing buyer will pay, and a willing seller will accept for the business.
 Both parties are assumed to act in full knowledge of all the relevant facts, and neither being under compulsion to conclude the sale.
-Therefore the market approach to a appraisal of a business is a good way to determine its fair market value in an open market via an arms length transaction, when the buyer and seller each act in their best interest.
+Therefore the market approach to an appraisal of a business is a good way to determine its fair market value in an open market via an arm’s length transaction when the buyer and seller each act in their best interest.

 The Income Business Appraisal Report

-The income business appraisal approach looks at the main reason for operating a business which is to make a profit and or a good return on investment on money.
-From an economic perspective economic there is a expectation whereby if time, money and effort are invested into business ownership, than what are economic benefits into the future?
+The income business appraisal approach looks at the main reason for operating a business which is to make a profit and or a good return on investment on the money.
+From an economic perspective economic there is an expectation whereby if time, money and effort are invested in business ownership, then what are economic benefits in the future?

 The income business appraisal approach analyzes the likely return business will bring and it also analyzes the possible risk of the investment in the business against other investment opportunities.
 Since the business valuation is based on the present time frame the expected income and risk are analyzed for the present time.
 The income approach uses two ways to perform this analysis, the capitalization and discounting methods.